rpryzant/reinforce/README.md

 ## Questions for percy
+* we should be doing model free learning, right?
 * what to use as states? need to capture
   * paddle pos
   * ball pos & movement